giantmagellan/WashStateHousingSales/notes/meeting.md

 - We agreed to meet twice a week, then re-evaluate from time to time.

 ## March 23, 2021
-- Cleaning Data
+- Step 1 of Assignment: Cleaning Data
   - Date Format needs to be changed - Bryan
   - Bedrooms/Bathrooms Missing Values - Mayel
   - Sqft_living/lot Missing Values - Katie

+- Questions to bring up in meeting
+  - Should we use hard code or trust the commands to use when working on the data?